Sunset Date of the RISE Zone Program: January 1, 2028.

 The current RISE Zones are:

 |Baltimore City ||University of Maryland - Baltimore (UMB)||8.36||2/15/2025|

 |Prince George's||Greater College Park||109.00||12/4/2021|

-The designation of a RISE Zone requires a two-step process.
+The designation of a RISE Zone is a two-step process.
 Institutions must first apply to Commerce to be designated a Qualified Institution.
-Qualified Institutions applying to Commerce to designate a RISE Zone shall jointly apply with a county, municipality or the economic development agency of a county or municipality to designate a RISE Zone.
+Qualified Institutions may then jointly apply with a county, municipality or the economic development agency of a county or municipality to designate a RISE Zone.

 Abigail McKnight, Tax Specialist